brijeshp1993/Angular-AdminLTE/README.md

 # Angular 14 + AdminLTE + Dynamic Angular Architecture

+If you want to start any Admin Panel or want best Angular Architecture then take this repo and follow below steps,

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+Login Credentials
+Email: admin@admin.com
+Password: admin

 ## Build and Run project
 `````